Community Reading Buddies

-Reading Buddies is about transferring knowledge in multiple directions.
-Preschoolers learn to read, teens learn to teach, and everyone learns more about our greater East Bay community.
-The success of this program can be seen in its longevity, the large pool of participating schools (46), high return rate of former participants (20%), and the enthusiastic support it receives from parents and teachers.
-This year, we will run the program in four different classrooms in Oakland, reaching 80 preschoolers twice per week.
-We plan to eventually expand the program to run year-round, but as always, our work flourishes with community support.
+Community Reading Buddies is about transferring knowledge in multiple directions—the “students” improve their language skills, the “teachers” learn to teach, and everyone learns more about the greater East Bay community.
+The success of this program can be seen in its longevity, the high return rate of former participants, and the broad support it receives from parents and teachers.
+We plan to eventually expand the program to run year-round.

-1 California Department of Education, Standardized Testing and Reporting (STAR) Results http://star.cde.ca.gov/(Accessed March 2015)
+(1)Data Source: California Department of Education, Standardized Testing and Reporting (STAR) Results, http://star.cde.ca.gov/ (Accessed March 2013).